terrywbrady/UsingAppScript/PITCHME.md

 #VSLIDE
 ##### Example 3A: Create a Script within the Sheet
 - Tools -> Script Editor
-- This will open up the App Script Cloud IDE
+- This will open up the Apps Script Cloud IDE

 #VSLIDE
 ##### Example 3A: Add the following script code